The Jennings Musical Industries Queen's Award Wah-Wah pedal: late 1967 and early 1968

 Wah nominally made for Thomas Organ but sold locally in Italy.
 Serial number 5992.
 No red inspection mark on the inductor.
 This pedal came from Rome.

-Four McCoy script wahs have come to light in Italy so far, three with serial numbers in the 5000s - 5628, 5631, 5992 - the fourth unknown.
-The numbers evidently belong to the main Thomas Organ numbering sequence, which (very) provisionally seems to be:
+Five McCoy script wahs have come to light in Italy so far, four with serial numbers in the 5000s - 5612, 5628, 5631, 5992 - the fifth unknown.
+Thanks to Ulrik for information relating to 5612.
+So far as one can tell, the numbers of these pedals belong to the main Thomas Organ sequence, which (very) provisionally seems to be:

 Beginning of run to c.
 2500: Clyde McCoy "picture" wahs - a picture of McCoy on the base plate.

-Short run (transitional): same circuit, base plate plain but for an applied detail from one of the Thomas Organ adverts.
+12000s - 25000s Long run (transitional): same circuit, the base plate plain but for an applied detail from one of the Thomas Organ adverts.

-The pedals with potted boards, produced for sale in Italy and export to England, therefore appear to be early in the sequence of McCoy script wahs.
+The pedals with potted boards therefore appear to have been made relatively early on in the sequence of McCoy script wahs.

 Presumably the potting was thought necessary to prevent companies in Italy and England copying the circuit.
 One has to assume that it would not have been easy to import wahs (with unpotted boards) from the States.